 Riverdale is absolutely off the trails most of the time.
-Not that it’s necessarily a bad thing but you just sort of have to know what you’re going into when you’re watching it.
-A show that brings together musical moments and comic characters that have a cultural importance, the CW hit has gone through quite the journey since it began and while if you told me then that Betty, Archie, and the team from Riverdale would eventually have superpowers back then I wouldn’t have believed it, now?
+Not that it’s necessarily a bad thing, but you just sort of have to know what you’re going into when you’re watching it.
+A show that brings together musical moments and comic characters that have a cultural importance, the CW hit has gone through quite the journey since it began, and while if you told me then that Betty, Archie, and the team from Riverdale would eventually have superpowers back, then I wouldn’t have believed it, now?
 It makes sense.

-So let’s break down a bit of what makes Riverdale wild and explore 10 of the weirdest things that they’ve done on the show!
+So let’s break down a bit of what makes Riverdale wild and explore 10 of the weirdest things they’ve done on the show!

-The Next to Normal episode
+The Next To Normal Episode

 Famously, Alice Cooper’s husband was the Black Hood killer and is dead.
 So it meant that Betty had to play not only the part of Natalie Goodman in the musical but also basically every other character for Alice.
 It barely worked and led to weird changes to some of my favorite songs in musical theatre for no reason other than they just liked the musical.